underhillanna/GrapeImageAnalysis/README.md

    * To segment multiple images using your training set, open the desired training set then go to File > Segment Folder.
 You'll select a folder with images to segment, then choose a location to save the finished files.
 It's a good idea to go back and review the images done by bulk, because sometimes there are differences in images and the segmentation isn't accurate.

 ## Using ImageProcess
+This script was written for the processing of segemented images as produced above.
+I make no claims of well-written code or functionality in all situtations; although I hope it works for you, there is a chance it won't.
+In particular, some types of segmented images cannot be processed by the program.
+Those types of images include:
+  * Images where the cluster extends past the bottom of the image
+  * Images that contain disconnected shapes
+  * Images with a high number of disconnected pixels

+If a parameter cannot be extracted from an image, it will not be stored in the data array, leading to an error when trying to write the output table.
+Noting the number of the image causing the issue will aid in diagnosing the problem.

+Both portrait- and landscape-aligned images can be processed.
+The program only looks for TIFF files as input, though you could rewrite to use a file type of your choice.
+There is no GUI at the moment; make sure to set the working directory to the location of your image files beforehand.

 ## Using DataProcessing